Jason Gammack on the Promise of Spatial Biology

 I, at one point in my career, I worked for a company called Sigma Ulrich.
 Cigna is now owned by Merck.
 But Sigma Ulrich was a leading company in fine organics for industry, you know, high throughput, you know, synthesis of, of pharmaceutical compounds.
 And 20 years ago, you would walk into the chem informatics suite and you’d see people with these huge honk and goggles on, as they’re looking at structure function, relationships, they’ve got molecules.

 How do you dock molecules on the proteins.
-Biology surprisingly hasn’t kept up, you know, how many biological tools are using augmented reality, virtual reality, right?
+Spatial biology surprisingly hasn’t kept up, you know, how many biological tools are using augmented reality, virtual reality, right?

 Harry Glorikian: No, I know.
 I mean, I’ve been, I’ve been attending and going to different talks from the tech world, right?
 The entertainment world.
 Right.
 And looking at the boundaries they’re pushing, and then imagining that in our world, the opportunities are mindblowing.